Behavioral health integration: Where can it make a real impact?

 Up for the challenge

-Reversing the current behavioral health trends is a big challenge, but healthcare leaders have reason to be optimistic.
-Collectively, we have the vision, knowledge, data, and technology to set a new trajectory for not only behavioral health, but also whole health.
+Reversing the current behavioral health trends is a complex challenge, but healthcare leaders have reason to be optimistic.
+Collectively, the healthcare system has the vision, knowledge, data, and technology to set a new trajectory for not only behavioral health, but whole health.